-Helps to reduce grinding and clenching of teeth, thus protecting them from damage
+- Helps to reduce grinding and clenching of teeth, thus protecting them from damage

-A night guard allows for improved breathing at night, as the air passages are kept open
+- Allows for improved breathing at night, as the air passages are kept open

-Sometimes, the use of night guard can also help to reduce snoring, allowing the wearer and others to have a better night sleep
+- Can also help to reduce snoring, allowing the wearer and others to have a better night sleep

 - Can help to prevent and reduce fractures, premature tooth wear, chipping, and loosening of teeth over time